davidarmstrong9/FullStack-CSE330/README.md

 # FullStack-CSE330
 All 7 modules documenting my learning journey of full-stack web development.
-Click into the repos to find interactive websites.
+Please note that most repositories are private because they are from school projects, and website links don't work anymore because my 12-month AWS Free Tier expired.
 Please direct any questions to david.armstrong391@gmail.com!

 ## Module 1 - HTML and CSS Fundamentals
 Objective: Introduces the fundamentals of HTML and CSS by first making a static document using HTML and CSS, and then a portal to a DuckDuckGo search.